 - Get Your Guide offers a three hour graffiti tour for small groups.

 - Take all day general walking tour of Buenos Aires which will include Palermo, San Telmo, La Boca and other popular neighborhoods.

 There are many cities with great street art.
-You can check out my posts on Chicago, Paris, London, Reykjavik, Estonia, Los Angeles, Nashville, Belfast, Havana, Bristol, San Francisco, San Diego, New York City and the best street art cities in the world.
+You can check out my posts on Chicago, Paris, London, Reykjavik, Estonia, Los Angeles, Nashville, Belfast, Havana, Bristol, San Francisco, San Diego, New York City, Victoria Australia and the best street art cities in the world.
 But I daresay that Buenos Aires is unique in the ubiquity and quality of its offerings.
 A visit there would not be complete without touring these four neighborhoods and checking out the murals.

 Share Buenos Aires graffiti with your friends and pin this post.